Abu Karib: Opposition to the claim of Abu Karib's conversion

-One dissenter from the view that Abu Karab was a convert to Judaism is author J. R. Porter.
-Writing in the 1980s, Porter argued that the accounts of Karab's conversion first appear much later in the historical record and are therefore unreliable.
-Porter nonetheless acknowledged that a move toward Judaism on Karab's part would be "entirely credible", given the presence of powerful Jewish tribes in Yathrib.
-Porter states that a later Himyarite King, Dhu Nowas (517–525 CE) was "certainly" a convert to Judaism.
+One dissenter from the view that Abu Karib Asad was a convert to Judaism is author J. R. Porter.
+Writing in the 1980s, Porter argued that the legendary accounts of Abu Karib's conversion first appear much later in the historical record and are therefore unreliable.
+Porter nonetheless acknowledged that a move toward Judaism on Abu Karib's part would be "entirely credible", given the presence of powerful Jewish tribes in Yathrib.
+Porter states that a later Himyarite ruler, Dhu Nuwas (517–530 CE) was "certainly" a convert to Judaism.